samsquire/sharding-haproxy/README.md

 ```

 Go to http://localhost:7000 and http://localhost:8404/stats and login with a number from 0-5 and password sam.
 You shall be load balanced servers that are part of a shard.

+# serious usage

+If you plan to use this approach, create an issue please to log your usage of this approach and your company name or website.

+If you were doing this seriously, you want a good quality approach to generating `shards.cfg` and you want to formalise the adding servers to a shard.

+You could use consul for service discovery but you need to have some runbook for assigning users to servers, it's partially a manual process.
+You also want to load balance neighbours or users so you need some kind of data movement procedure.